laxuanlinh/thoughtmachine/vault_core.md

 - Each action has a permission
 - Sets of permissions are grouped in to roles, each employee is assigned role.
 - It has tools to service products and accounts held in Platform Layer.
-- It can upload new or updated version of smart contracts.
+- It can upload new or updated version of `Smart Contracts`.

 ## Configuration data in Vault
-- There are 3 ways to deploy smart contracts to Vault Core
+- There are 3 ways to deploy `Smart Contracts` to Vault Core
-    - Operation dashboard
+    - `Operation dashboard`
-    - Core API
+    - `Core API`
-    - Configuraiton layer utilities
+    - `Configuraiton layer utilities`
-- Operation dashboard and Core API are mostly used to upload POC smart contracts
+- `Operation dashboard` and Core API are mostly used to upload POC `Smart Contracts`
-- Most banks want to deploy new contracts via CICD pipelines using the Configuration layer utilities.
+- Most banks want to deploy new contracts via CICD pipelines using the `Configuration layer utilities`.
 - There are 4 types of data in Vault Core:
     - ``Financial data``: ledger, accounts data store, balances data store, this the the source of truth
-    - ``Configuration data``: smart contracts, Configuration Layer Utilities is used to deploy smart contracts
+    - ``Configuration data``: `Smart Contracts`, `Configuration Layer Utilities` is used to deploy `Smart Contracts`
     - ``Supplementary data``: data used by Vault Apps (Configuration layer???)
     - ``Service data``: data used to monitor the Vault instances, including logs and tracing.
 ## Entity model